Emaina98/yolo/README.md

 ## Navigate to the Client Folder
 `cd client`
 ## Create Client Dockerfile
-Create a file named **Dockerfile **in the client directory.
+Create a file named 'Dockerfile' in the client directory.
 The Dockerfile defines the instructions to build the container image.

-``# stage 1
+## Frontend Dockerfile

-FROM node:16-alpine as builder
+`FROM node:16-alpine
 WORKDIR /app
 COPY package.json .
 COPY package-lock.json .